MicrosoftDocs/Managed-Desktop/managed-desktop/working-with-managed-desktop/test-win11-mmd.md

 You can use new devices or any existing devices for Windows 11 testing.
 However, you shouldn't enroll production devices in this group until you’re confident in the test devices' compatibility and overall experience.

 > [!IMPORTANT]
-> Once you've tested and upgraded your devices to Windows 11, the devices should be [**removed** from the Windows 11 Pre-Release Test Devices group](/azure/active-directory/fundamentals/how-to-manage-groups#remove-members-or-owners-of-a-group) to ensure they receive [updates](../service-description/updates.md) via the assigned [deployment groups](../service-description/deployment-groups.md).
+> Once you've tested and upgraded your devices to Windows 11, the devices should be [**removed** from the Windows 11 Pre-Release Test Devices group](/azure/active-directory/fundamentals/how-to-manage-groups#remove-members-or-owners-of-a-group) to ensure they receive [updates](../service-description/updates.md) using the assigned [deployment groups](../service-description/deployment-groups.md).

 ## Prioritize applications to submit to the Test Base